-Whole fish within the targeted size ranges will be transferred to CH2M personnel by the UCWSRI and the Lake Roosevelt Fishery Co-Managers.
-CCT will provide the Pit tag identification (ID), fish brood year, length and weight to CH2M with the tagged fish.
+Whole fish within the targeted size ranges will be transferred to CH2M personnel by the Lake Roosevelt Fishery Co-Manager field crews.
 All processing will be performed on the boat provided by the National Parks Service.
 The processing boat will travel to shore and fish processing will be conducted on the boat while beached to provide a stable platform.
-The tagged fish will be held in a lexan bin with site water prior to processing.
+The fish will be held in a lexan bin with site water prior to processing.
 Fish will be processed and filleted by CH2M personnel as described in the FSP.
-Fish will be photographed and examined for external abnormalities (Appendix A-1), filleted with skin removed, and $200 \pm 20$ g of fillet will be shipped to the laboratory on ice for compositing and chemical analysis.
+Fish will be photographed and examined for external abnormalities (Appendix A), filleted without skin, and the fillets will be shipped to the laboratory on dry ice for processing, compositing, and chemical analysis.
+After sampling is complete, EPA will prepare a specific compositing plan that identifies the individual fish that will be used to create each size class composite.
+The compositing approach will consist of a stratified random approach based on size class (i.e., individual fillets from each size bin will be randomly assigned to 1 of 6 composite samples for that size bin).

-Fish fillets will be shipped from the field to the offsite processing laboratory (which may be the same as the analytical laboratory) under COC as described in Section 3.2 of the FSP (Appendix A-1).
-The processing laboratory will homogenize each discrete filet individually.
+Fish fillets will be shipped from the field to ALS under COC as described in Sections 2.1 and 2.2 of the FSP (Appendix A).
+The samples will be stored frozen at -20 degrees Celsius (°C) or lower.
+The processing laboratory will homogenize fillets from each discrete fish individually.
 Equal portions (by mass) of each discrete homogenate will then be combined.
-The combined homogenates are then subjected to an additional mixing procedure to ensure a homogenous composite.
-When needed, a subsample of the composite will be sent to other analytical laboratories for chemical analysis.
-Requirements for sample containers, sample preservation, storage temperature, and holding times are summarized in Table A-3.
-Sample containers will be transferred under the COC procedures described in the Field Sampling Plan (Appendix A-1, Section 3.2 and SOP-5).
+The combined homogenates are then subjected to an additional mixing procedure to ensure a homogenous composite, which will be freeze-dried and ground before analysis.
+Requirements for sample containers, sample preservation, storage temperature, and holding times are summarized in Table 3.

-Principal documents used to identify samples and to document possession will be field logbooks (Lake Roosevelt Fishery Co-Manager and CH2M logbooks) and COC records.
+Documents used to identify samples and to document possession will be field logbooks (Lake Roosevelt Fishery Co-Manager and CH2M logbooks) and COC records.
 Custody will be documented for all samples at all stages of the analytical or transfer process.
-COC procedures for sample handling prior to delivery to the laboratories are outlined in Sections 2.2, 2.3, and 3.2 of the FSP.
+COC procedures for sample handling prior to delivery to the laboratories are outlined in Section 2.2 of the FSP.

-Upon receipt of samples at each laboratory, the physical integrity of the containers and custody seals will be checked, and the samples will be inventoried by comparing sample labels to those on the COC forms.
-The laboratories will include the COC and shipping container receipt forms in the data package.
-Any breaks in the COC or non- conformances will be noted and reported in writing to the laboratory coordinator within 24 hours of receipt of the samples.
-Each laboratory QA plan (to be provided under separate cover) will include procedures used for accepting custody of samples and documenting samples at the laboratories.
+Upon receipt of samples at the laboratory, the physical integrity of the containers and custody seals will be checked, and the samples will be inventoried by comparing sample labels to those on the COC forms.
+The laboratory will include the COC and shipping container receipt forms in the data package.
+Any breaks in the COC or exceptions will be noted and reported in writing to the laboratory coordinator within 24 hours of receipt of the samples.
+The laboratory QA plan will include procedures used for accepting custody of samples and documenting samples at the laboratories.
 The laboratory project manager will ensure that a sample-tracking record is maintained that follows each sample through all stages of sample processing at the laboratory.

-Fish fillets (skinless) will be stored in accordance with Table A-3 (frozen at -20°C) and partially thawed only immediately prior to processing.
-A single laboratory facility will homogenize the fish for distribution to all the laboratories performing analyses.
-Subsamples will be packed with dry ice for shipment to other laboratories in glass containers.
-Homogenized samples will be stored in accordance with Table A-3 (frozen at -20°C).
+Fish fillets will be stored in accordance with Table 3 (frozen at -20°C) and partially thawed only immediately prior to processing.
+Homogenized samples will be stored in accordance with Table 3 (frozen at -20°C).
 Laboratories will maintain COC documentation and documentation of proper storage conditions for the entire time that the samples are in their possession.

-The laboratories will not dispose of the samples for this task until authorized to do so by the RPM.
+The laboratories will not dispose of the samples for this task until authorized to do so in writing by the EPA RPM.

-B4.
-ANALYTICAL METHODS
+3.4 ANALYTICAL METHODS (B4)

-Fish tissue samples collected for this study will be analyzed for chemical parameters shown on Table A-2, A-2.1 and A-3.
+Fish tissue samples collected for this study will be analyzed for chemical parameters shown on Tables 2 and 3.
 Laboratory methods that will be used to complete the respective analyses are described below.